RabbitCare

 How much cucumber can rabbits eat?

+These are cautious treat portions, not daily diet amounts.
 Too much cucumber can cause soft stools or diarrhoea because of its high water content.
 Always introduce new foods slowly and monitor your rabbit for digestive changes.

-• Feed cucumber around 2–3 times per week, not every day.
+• Feed cucumber occasionally, not every day.

 Minor benefits